zeditor01/zpdteduk/sessions/Lesson_1.md

 usermod -aG wheel ibmsys1
 ```

-Edit the Linux kernel settings
+Edit the Linux kernel settings.
 ZPDT requires some kernal setting to be correct.
 Edit ```/etc/sysctl.conf``` using nano or some other editor, with the following values.

 Command: ```sudo nano /etc/sysctl.conf```